-- Another direct request of article 19b.3 relates to the consideration to be given to international standard setters and other frameworks or initiatives pertaining to sustainability reporting. - Aiming to capitalise upon and consolidate the sustainability reporting achievements to date the PTF-ESRS fully considered the lessons learned from the implementation of the current European legislation, the Non-Financial Reporting Directive (NFRD), the existing related guidelines and the best practices that have developed in such a context. - 24 It is with this objective in mind that the PTF-ESRS signed statements of cooperation with the GRI5, Shift6 and WICI7.
-Doing so enabled the PTF-ESRS to work closely with representatives of these three institutions, which provided input and recommendations for the drafting work and to enable the appropriate inclusion of impact related information, human rights principles, and best practices, and, in preparation of future EDs, intangible-related sustainability information. - Robust and constructive dialogue was also entertained with other leading international initiatives regardless of any cooperation agreement being formalised, with the common goal of both mutual understanding of approach and goals and search for ways to facilitate compatibility and convergence wherever possible.
-With this in mind, the PTF-ESRS had regular technical dialogue with a delegation of experts of the IFRS Foundation's TRWG and now of the ISSB on their two recently issued Exposure Drafts8.
-This was also the case with the Value Reporting Foundation with which the PTF-ESRS discussed both the approach to sector classification and sector specific metrics as proposed by the SASB, for consideration and possible inclusion in the sector-specific ESRS9. - Other international initiatives were also considered.
+- 22 Another direct request of article 19b(3) relates to the consideration to be given to international standards and other frameworks or initiatives pertaining to sustainability reporting. - 23 Aiming to capitalise upon and consolidate the sustainability reporting achievements to date the PTF-ESRS fully considered the lessons learned from the implementation of the current European legislation, the Non-Financial Reporting Directive (NFRD), the existing related guidelines and the best practices that have developed in such a context. - 24 It is with this objective in mind that the PTF-ESRS signed statements of cooperation with the GRI5, Shift6 and WICI7.
+Doing so enabled the PTF-ESRS to work closely with representatives of these three institutions, which provided input and recommendations for the drafting work and to enable the appropriate inclusion of impact related information, human rights principles, and best practices, and, in preparation of future EDs, intangible-related sustainability information. - 25 Robust and constructive dialogue was also entertained with other leading international initiatives regardless of any cooperation agreement being formalised, with the common goal of both mutual understanding of approach and goals and search for ways to facilitate compatibility and convergence wherever possible.
+With this in mind, the PTF-ESRS had regular technical dialogue with a delegation of experts of the IFRS Foundation's Technical Readiness Working Group (TRWG) and now of the International Sustainability Standards Board (ISSB) on their two recently issued Exposure Drafts8. - 26 Other international initiatives were also considered.
 A comparison between the ESRS on climaterelated disclosures and the recently issued proposal of the US Securities and Exchange Commission was considered.
-The reconciliation with the TCFD framework10 was also discussed with the delegation of experts from the TRWG and then the ISSB when comparing approaches to
+The reconciliation with the TCFD framework9 was also discussed with the delegation of experts from the TRWG and then the ISSB when comparing approaches to climate-related disclosures.
+And experts from the Task-force on Nature-related Financial Disclosures (TNFD) were invited to compare approaches on biodiversity-related disclosures.